pmh1988/live2eat/README.md

 Transfer Learning: To create the base model, the team used a pre-trained VGG16 model, which is a CNN that has been trained on a large dataset of images.
 Since the VGG16 model was already trained on a similar domain and task, the team could use its pre-trained network to improve the performance of their model.

-The team used the VideoIntelligenceServiceClient() object to interact with the Video Intelligence API.
+Google Video Intelligence API:The team used the VideoIntelligenceServiceClient() object to interact with the Video Intelligence API.
 They set the features as Object Tracking and built an AnnotateVideoRequest() by providing input uri, video context, and features.
-The video was processed using annotate_video() and the annotation results were returned.

-To extract the food images, the team created a print_object_frames() method that takes in the results which hold the annotation results and the entity_id that refers to the food images.
+The video was processed using annotate_video() and the annotation results were returned.To extract the food images, the team created a print_object_frames() method that takes in the results which hold the annotation results and the entity_id that refers to the food images.

-To remove duplicate image frames, the team used the 'KMeans' algorithm with an integer value of 'K' set to 4.
+KMeans Algorithm: To remove duplicate image frames, the team used the 'KMeans' algorithm with an integer value of 'K' set to 4.
 The algorithm found the specified number of clusters and assigned a corresponding label or cluster index to each input image.

 Input Calorie Calculator: The team created an input calorie calculator to display the user's total calorie intake based on the images captured by the model.
 This helped users to track their calorie intake and make healthier choices.